tomjmanuel/windows_ConvnetWrapper/README.md

 run ConnApp.py from within virtualEnv

 Open a file, it will get sent to the linux machine for cell detection.
 The machine will send back cells that the neural net found!

+run visualizeTom.py from within virtualEnv to see outputs in a gui.
 You can then adjust roi thresholder and save the outputs.
 The output of these is compatible with imageJ.